-The first phase of the library, launched in September 2019, brought together all current planning policy guidelines, directives and circulars and is accessible on the OPR website6.
+The first phase of the library, launched in September 2019, brought together all current planning policy guidelines, directives and circulars and is accessible on the OPR website.

-The OPR also completed a second phase in the development of the planning library in 2019 by undertaking a desktop-based research exercise, gathering current research from planning schools, public research bodies and professional institutes.
+The OPR also completed a second phase in the development of the planning library in 2019 by undertaking a desktopbased research exercise, gathering current research from planning schools, www.opr.ie/library/ public research bodies and professional institutes.
 Phase 2 of the planning library was launched in November 2019 and provided a single access point to this research that previously was dispersed across different institutions.